BOSS0exe/Sign-in-and-Sign-up-page/README.md

-# Sign In and Sign Up on One Page
+# Sign In and Sign Up in One Page

 A modern, responsive user Sign in or Sign up interface built with HTML, CSS, and JavaScript, designed for smooth transitions between login and registration forms in one page.